donn/nudelta/Readme.md

     * Includes modifying the key as well as adding meta/alt/ctrl/shift or any combination thereof as modifiers

 What this DOESN'T have:
-* A GUI
-    * Would like to make one but it would take too much time.
 * Macros
     * Need to reverse engineer those.
 * Support for Halo65/Air60